 Hana Hana is also owned by the same group as Teppei and is situated literally beside Teppei sharing the same space (at #01-17), and offers the same great value of Japanese food.
-Teppei of course is known for their dinner omakases but Hana Hana is a great substitute during lunch.
+Teppei, of course, is known for their dinner omakase but Hana Hana is a great substitute during lunch.

 Walk-ins are available for lunch but dinner reservations have to be made months in advance for Teppei.
 Yes, months, because they are that good.

-Isn’t this Yakitori Bento simply a steal at a mere S$15?
-There’s yakitori, quail eggs, mushroom and rice.
-Of course, there’s also the quality taste of these old school charcoal-grilled skewers that makes it worth the price.
+Isn’t this Yakitori Bento simply a steal at a mere S$18?
+There’s yakitori, vegetable sticks, mushroom and rice.
+Of course, there’s also the quality taste of these old school charcoal-grilled skewers that make it worth the price.

-Other than this, Nanbantei has other options for their lunch menu, like the saba shioyaki set that goes at S$14.
+Other than this, Nanbantei has other options for their lunch menu, like the Saba Shioyaki Set.
 Do take note that dinner menu is way more expensive so have a look at their website before heading there.

 Oh hello there, we meet again Bara Chirashi Don (S$19.90).
 At The Sushi Bar, be prepared for an indulgent bowl of fresh sashimi topped with ikura.
 The decent portion that will satisfy your hunger and it’s one of the more affordable options.

-They are also very known for their aburi salmon roll that costs a mere S$14.90.
+They are also very known for their Salmon Aburi Roll that costs a mere S$16.90.
 The perfect seared taste lingers while the slightly tangy rice slowly complements and washes away the taste, prepping you for the next pop of maki.
 It is usually pretty packed so do go down early if possible.

-Cafe&Meal Muji is a newly-opened cafe in Paragon, and serves various hot and cold delis that are quintessentially Muji and Japanese.
+Cafe & Meal Muji serves various hot and cold delis that are quintessentially Muji and Japanese.
 No frills, just a simple and nutritious meal that will leave you feeling healthier.

 The Two Deli Set (S$12.80) consists of one hot deli and one cold deli, and gives you the choice between rice options like 16-grain rice, white rice or bread, miso soup and an onsen egg, among other choices.

-I like their chai milk tea too, as it isn’t overly sweet like the chai lattes I’d get at certain coffee joints.
+I really enjoy their chai milk tea too, as it isn’t overly sweet like the chai lattes we get at certain coffee joints.
 Easy on the pocket and the waistline I’d say.

 If these aren’t your type of thing, head down for their S$12.90++ lunch deals where you get to choose from bara chirashi, sake bara don and many more.
 What are you waiting for?